astronomer/docs/learn/cloud-ide-tutorial.md

 :::info

-Note that if you used the `In-memory SQL` connection in your Astro Cloud IDE project you will have to change your pipeline to use a database connection instead in order to be able to run your DAG on Astro.
+Note that if you used the `In-memory SQL` connection in your Astro Cloud IDE project, you will have to change your pipeline to use a database connection in order to be able to run your DAG on Astro.
 See [Step 3](#step-3-optional-configure-a-connection) for instructions on how to configure a connection in the Astro Cloud IDE.

 :::